ReeceOB/fringe-fitting-spectra/README.md

-# fringe-fitting-spectra
-Python script for fitting spectral fringes and calculating delta values from fitted fringe centres (see attached publication)

 # Quick guide

 This script processes spectra stored in a **multi-sheet Excel workbook** and fits fringe peaks with a **two-stage Gaussian workflow**.